Task-Adaptive Parameter-Efficient Fine-Tuning for Weather Foundation Models: Related works

 \subsection{Parameter-Efficient Fine-Tuning}

 PEFT has emerged as a promising paradigm for adapting foundation models to novel downstream tasks while maintaining their intrinsic knowledge \citep{yu2022towards,hu2022lora,zhou2024empirical,han2024parameter,xin2024parameter,zhang2025parameter,li2021prefix}.
 Current PEFT can be broadly categorized into four principal classes: Selective, Additive, Prompt-based, and Reparameterization approaches.
 Selective PEFT strategically optimizes partial parameter subsets of foundation models \citep{xu2021raise, zaken2022bitfit, sung2021training}.
 Additive PEFT incorporates trainable modules into the backbone and only fine-tunes these additional networks \citep{chenvision, gao2023llama}.
 For instance, AdaptFormer \citep{chen2022adaptformer} incorporates a lightweight down-and-up module into the model's backbone.
 Similarly, SSF \citep{lian2022scaling} applies scaling and shifting to the features generated by each layer.
 Prompt-based PEFT involves learning soft constraints in the input token or the attention layer to adapt models to new tasks like VPT \citep{jia2022visual} and Aprompt \citep{wang2023aprompt}.
 Reparameterization PEFT transforms the initial parameters into a low-dimensional representation during training while seamlessly converting the weights back to their original form for inference.
 LoRA \citep{hu2022lora} is a widely recognized method that decomposes the updated weight into two low-rank matrices, and DoRA \citep{liu2024dora} further advances the decomposition by separating them into a magnitude vector and a direction matrix.
-However, the inherent heterogeneity of weather downstream tasks, with their varied variables, resolutions, and spatiotemporal coverage, renders conventional homogeneous PEFT approaches suboptimal.
-In this work, we investigate the design of task-adaptive PEFT and propose two synergistic components, i.e., TADP and SFAS, to facilitate the efficient adaptation of WFMs.
+However, the inherent heterogeneity of weather downstream tasks, with their varied variables, resolutions, and spatiotemporal coverage, renders conventional homogeneous PEFT approaches suboptimal. { While task-specific selection methods exist \citep{xu2021raise,fu2023effectiveness,zhao2024sct}, they primarily focus on reducing fine-tuning costs in general domains, often relying on static selection determined prior to training.
+These static mechanisms fail to dynamically recalibrate for complex, variable-specific couplings and physical regime shifts inherent in weather tasks.
+In contrast, WeatherPEFT introduces a dynamic, annealed selection mechanism (SFAS) combined with context-aware dynamic prompting (TADP) to explicitly address the meteorological challenges.}